ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

     easier to be successful by just switching models or using a paid API.

-* **ML is catching-up on software engineering practices**: for the past year, we've seen the [boom of software tooling](/notebook/2021/05/10/navigating-the-mlops-landscape/) in the machine learning space.
+* **ML is catching-up on software engineering practices**: for the past year, we've seen the [rapid growth of software tooling](/notebook/2021/05/10/navigating-the-mlops-landscape/) in the machine learning space.
 Dubbed as MLOps, software engineering and DevOps practices are being set up to support the ML lifecycle&mdash; we're slowly paying off our technical debt ([Sculley, et al, 2015](#sculley2015debt)).
-    Albeit a nascent field, we've already seen tools geared towards data-versioning, "smart" labelling, and tracking.[^2] Data-centric machine learning can definitely take advantage of these developments.
+    Albeit a nascent field, we've already seen tools geared towards data-versioning, "smart" labelling, and tracking.[^2] Data-centric machine learning is poised to take advantage of these developments.

 In the industry, a data-centric approach is appealing. **Data tend to have a longer lifespan and a larger impact surface area.** Aside from using them as